Tatum, Giannis Lead NBA MVP Candidates as Season Hits Holidays

-Tatum leads NBA MVP race; Giannis, Luka gaining momentum originally appeared on NBC Sports Chicago
+Tatum leads NBA MVP race; Giannis, Luka gaining momentum originally appeared on NBC Sports Boston

 The NBA MVP race is in its early stages, but like Rudolph’s red nose, the league’s biggest stars have a chance to shine on Christmas.